bkoprucu/jekyll4test/_posts/2024-01-20-When-Not-To-Use-Virtual-Threads.md

 ### Conclusion

 CPU intensive tasks will disrupt the scheduling of virtual threads.
-Both CPU intensive and low latency / high priority tasks should be run on platform threads (in a separate thread pool).
+Both CPU intensive and low latency / high priority tasks should be run on platform threads, in a separate thread pool.
 This is why JVM runs garbage collector and compiler threads on platform threads, even though they may be idle from time to time.
 They should not get in the queue behind virtual threads.

 **Virtual threads are good for tasks which,**